stephenberry/glaze/README.md

 - [BEVE](https://github.com/beve-org/beve) (binary efficient versatile encoding)
 - [CSV](./docs/csv.md) (comma separated value)

-> [!IMPORTANT]
->
-> ### Upcoming Version 4
->
-> Glaze v4.0.0 (to be released) is under active development on `main`.
-Version 4.0.0 introduces some breaking changes, but should not affect most users.
->
-> - For integer parsing: decimal values and negative exponents will by default be rejected for safety and performance.
-It will still be possible through various approaches to parse decimal values into integers, but it won't be the default behavior.
-> - `std::array<char, ...>` is now handled as a JSON string `"abc"` rather than an array of characters `["a", "b", "c"]`
->

 ## With compile time reflection for MSVC, Clang, and GCC!

 - Read/write aggregate initializable structs without writing any metadata or macros!